tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-branching-strategies.md

   - /suitable/projects/teams
 ---

-## Git Branching Strategies
+## Overview
 A **Git branching strategy** allows developers to collaborate on a project while also tracking changes and maintaining multiple versions of the codebase.
 There are several Git branching strategies available, each with its own set of advantages and disadvantages.
 The best strategy is determined by the project's and team's unique requirements.
-In this building block, we'll go over three popular Git branching strategies: **Trunk-Based Development**, **Feature Branching**, and **Git Flow**.
+In this building block, we'll go over three popular Git branching strategies:
+1. **Trunk-Based Development**
+2. **Feature Branching**
+3. **Git Flow**

 ## Strategy 1: Trunk-Based Development

 ### What is Trunk-Based Development?
 **Trunk-based development (TBD)** is a branching strategy in which all developers make changes directly on the `main` branch, commonly referred to as the `trunk`, which holds the project's deployable code.
 Developers are encouraged to commit frequently and use feature toggles* and other techniques to manage changes that are not yet ready for release.
 Testing is typically automated, with a focus on continuous integration (CI) and continuous delivery (CD) to ensure that code changes are thoroughly tested before they are deployed.